Why Your First Week Off Doesn’t Feel Restful

 The spaciousness I had been craving for years showed up, and I didn't know what to do with it.
 Open time, stretching out in front of me like a room with no furniture.
 It felt like a void.
 And my instinct, immediately, was to fill it.

 I'm a recovering hustler.
-I coach people on slow productivity.
+I coach people on authenticity and slow productivity.
 I talk about rest like it's a radical act, because it is.
 And I still caught myself surprised when week one looked nothing like what I imagined.

 So let me take you along for the ride — because if you're thinking about taking real time off and you're not sure you can actually do it, I want you to know what it can look like.